Send an email to email@example.com giving the title and author of a book that you feel is a "must

 Formerly a journalist, They Have Killed Papa Dead! is not Pitch's first effort at historical

 writing.
-His earlier book, The Burning of Washington: The British Invasion of 1814 became
+His earlier book, The Burning of Washington: The British Invasion of 1814

-a selection of the History book Club.
+became a selection of the History book Club.

 Pitch begins his book with the death threats against Lincoln while he was enroute to

 Washington for his inauguration.
-Southern sympathizers along his path swore that he would
+Southern sympathizers along his path swore that he

-mustered by Scott escorted Lincoln safely to his inauguration.
+additional troops mustered by Scott escorted Lincoln safely to his inauguration.

 Pitch discusses Booth's childhood background and his relation to his siblings.
-He traces his
+He traces

-early development and his hatred of Lincoln.
+his early development and his hatred of Lincoln.
 For years, Booth aspired only to kidnap

 Lincoln and carry him south where Richmond could negotiate his release.
-Fate intervened
+Fate

-that only by assassinating Lincoln could the South be avenged.
+Booth decided that only by assassinating Lincoln could the South be avenged.

 Booth's conspiracy is discussed in detail and then executed though not without flaw.
-Seward

-For anyone who wants to learn more about the Lincoln assassination, this book would be a
+For anyone who wants to learn more about the Lincoln assassination, this book would be

-good starting point.
+a good starting point.

 The Last Wolf